CALL TODAY!

 • Work light

-4. Prepare to Work
+2. Prepare to Work

 Carefully place a step ladder under the light socket or fixture.
 If someone is available to help, ask him or her to secure the ladder or stand by as you use it.
 They can also provide you with tools and parts as needed.
 Put on a pair of safety glasses to prevent dust and debris from getting into your eyes.

-5. Loosen the Fixture
+5. Remove the Decorative Fixture

-If the fixture has a decorative feature such as a globe or shade, unscrew or unfasten the connections and remove the piece.
-Some fixtures have thumbscrews, internal clips, or retainer nuts, but you may need a screwdriver depending on the unit.
-For a larger element like a globe, hold it in one hand while loosening any fasteners.
+If the fixture has a decorative feature, such as a globe or shade, unscrew or unfasten the connections and remove the piece.
+Some fixtures have thumbscrews, internal clips, or retainer nuts, and depending on the unit, you may need a screwdriver.

-6. Inspect the Connections
+6. Inspect the Connections & Remove the Socket

-1. Connect the Wires
+7. Connect the Socket Wires

 If wires need to be attached to wires, make sure to connect like-colored ones before twisting the wire nut over them.
 Gently fold the wires back into the junction box.

-2. Screw in the Socket
+8. Screw in the Socket

 Line up the screw holes of the socket base with those of the electrical box.
 Insert the screws one at a time and tighten them clockwise.

-3. Insert the Light Bulb
+9. Insert & Test the Light Bulb